Nkamhoua leads No. 7 Tennessee against Ole Miss after 20-point game

 Tennessee Volunteers (10-2) at Ole Miss Rebels (8-4)

-The Volunteers are 0-1 on the road.
-Tennessee leads the SEC with 13.3 offensive rebounds per game led by Julian Phillips averaging 2.4.
+The Volunteers have gone 0-1 away from home.
+Tennessee has an 8-1 record in games decided by at least 10 points.

-The Rebels and Volunteers face off Wednesday for the first time in conference play this season.
+The Rebels and Volunteers match up Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Matthew Murrell is averaging 15.6 points and 1.8 steals for the Rebels.
-Amaree Abram is averaging 9.0 points over the last 10 games for Ole Miss.
+TOP PERFORMERS: Daeshun Ruffin is averaging 9.6 points and 3.6 assists for the Rebels.
+Matthew Murrell is averaging 15.6 points over the last 10 games for Ole Miss.

-Nkamhoua is averaging 11.8 points and 5.3 rebounds for the Volunteers.
-Tyreke Key is averaging 10.7 points over the last 10 games for Tennessee.
+Santiago Vescovi is averaging 11.8 points, 3.7 assists and 2.5 steals for the Volunteers.
+Nkamhoua is averaging 11.8 points over the last 10 games for Tennessee.

 LAST 10 GAMES: Rebels: 6-4, averaging 68.7 points, 34.4 rebounds, 13.2 assists, 8.6 steals and 5.0 blocks per game while shooting 44.7% from the field.
 Their opponents have averaged 63.7 points per game.